AION: Aerial Indoor Object-Goal Navigation Using Dual-Policy Reinforcement Learning: Experiments

 \section{Experiments}

 In this section, we conduct experiments to analyze the impact of multi-modal inputs and different rewards on indoor aerial ObjectNav.
 All algorithms are trained on the AI2THOR platform for a fair comparison.
 Four metrics are used to evaluate navigation performance: Success Rate (SR), Success weighted by Path Length (SPL), Collision Rate (CR), and Free-space Coverage Ratio (FCR).
+FCR is computed on the top-down occupancy map as the ratio of observed free-space cells to all free-space cells.